JKsamuel/JKsamuel.github.io/README.md

   - **Visual Studio**
   - **Visual Code**

-What I Like: Bourbon, any kind of Beer, Chopin, Rachmaninoff, Prokofiev, Muse, Radiohead What I Like Sports: Soccor, Tennis, Shooting
+What I Like: Bourbon, any kind of Beer, Chopin, Rachmaninoff, Prokofiev, Muse, Radiohead<br>
+What I Like Sports: Soccor, Tennis, Shooting